River Queen (steamboat): Ferry career

 River Queen was still operating in 1910 on the Potomac River, by that time among the oldest side-wheelers still in service.
 In July 1911, newspapers reported the burning of the River Queen "to the water's edge" following the explosion of a signal lantern on board.
 The press reported that "For the past year or two the River Queen has been used as an excursion boat for Negroes."

 In popular culture

-River Queen is the name of a boat referenced in the anime Yurei Deco.
+In the 2012 film Lincoln, the Hampton Roads Conference is depicted and several scenes take place on board the River Queen.
+They were shot on an indoor set.